hrydgard/ppsspp-site/docs/getting-started/introduction.md

 See [How to get games](/docs/getting-started/how-to-get-games).

+## Setting up PPSSPP

+Generally, the defaults should be fine, unless you want to set up controllers and so on.
+However, PPSSPP has a lot of functionality which means a lot of different settings.
+See the [Settings section](/docs/settings).

 ## Updating PPSSPP

 On Android, if you installed PPSSPP from the Play or Huawei store, the app will auto update from time to time.
 New releases are made 2-3 times per year.
 If you installed via APK, you'll have to manually update by simply installing the new version on top of the old one.